evanrosa/portfolio-v2/_posts/scalable-real-time-data-architecture-efficiency.md

   url: "/assets/blog/scalable-data-architecture/cover.png"
 ---

-> In the enterprise, “it works” isn’t enough.
+> In enterprise, “it works” isn’t enough...
 You need “it works at scale, fast, and without breaking.”

-This guide picks up where Bronze/Silver/Gold left off—drilling into the **design patterns**, **infrastructure components**, and **operational best practices** that make a modern data platform **enterprise-grade**.
-We’ll cover:
+Today's article we discuss **design patterns**, **infrastructure components**, and **operational best practices** that make a modern data platform **enterprise-grade**.
+We will cover:

 1. Key challenges and patterns
 2. High-level architecture blueprint